patchstack/documentation/src/content/docs/FAQ Troubleshooting/Technical/how-to-fix-the-missing-security-headers-issue.md

 sidebar:
   order: 7.7
 ---
-In the Patchstack App, this may show up under "improvements" when you view your site.

-If you have our WordPress plugin installed, we will automatically try to inject the security headers into the response.
+If you have the Patchstack plugin installed, we will automatically try to inject the security headers into the response.

 If this does not work, perhaps due to an aggressive caching plugin or caching/proxy server, you may have to manually add the .htaccess rules below to your .htaccess file.